 Foundations for Population Health in Community/Public Health Nursing, 6th Edition

-Master the essentials of health promotion in community and public health nursing!
+Help your students master the essentials of community and public health nursing!
 Foundations for Population Health in Community/Public Health Nursing, 6th Edition provides clear, concise coverage of the nurse’s role in preventing disease, promoting health, and providing health education in community settings.
-Case studies and critical thinking activities make it easier to apply concepts to community nursing practice.
+Case studies and critical thinking activities make it easier for students to apply concepts to community nursing practice.
 New to this edition are Healthy People 2030 guidelines and coverage of the latest issues, trends, and approaches.
-Written by well-known nursing educators Marcia Stanhope and Jeanette Lancaster, this streamlined text covers the fundamentals of designing effective nursing strategies for vulnerable and special populations.
+Covering the fundamentals that students need to know, this market-leading text shows how to design effective nursing strategies for vulnerable and special populations.